CBielstein/APRSsharp/README.md

 This will exit the application after the last packet is received.

 To force terminate the application, press the command `Ctrl + c`

+#### Serial Permissions

+Serial port permissions are often protected.
+In Linux, communicating with a serial port may require one of the following steps:

+1. Adding your user to the appropriate group.
+Read [this StackExchange](https://unix.stackexchange.com/questions/14354/read-write-to-a-serial-port-without-root) thread for details.
+2. Running as root or using `sudo`.